EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Appendix

 In \cref{fig:patient_data} and \cref{fig:patient_data_out}, we show examples for the textual input and output representation for one time-point of a single patient.

-\section{Implementation Details}
+\subsection{Implementation Details}

 Our model is implemented in PyTorch and based on the \texttt{Qwen-0.5b} model~\cite{qwen2}, a compact LLM balancing capacity and efficiency, provided by unsloth \cite{unsloth} under the apache-2.0 license (\url{https://huggingface.co/unsloth/Qwen2-0.5B-Instruct-bnb-4bit}).
+We chose this compact backbone to support the resource-intensive setting combining long-context inputs and iterative rollout evaluation, while also allowing us to assess whether the proposed representation and summarization approach is effective at a modest model scale.
 We train using a next-token objective with LoRA~\cite{hu2021lora} on structured text outputs (\cref{data_repr}), optimized with AdamW ($1 \times 10^{-4}$ learning rate).
+At inference, we use the default Qwen decoding parameters ($temperature=0.7, top_k=20, top_p=0.8$).
 Training runs on a single NVIDIA A40 GPU (48\,GB) with a batch size of 8 for one epoch, covering one million time points.
 The summary-based model trains in 1.5 days, while the 24h text-based model and the combined model require approximately 4.0 days.
 The summarization model, trained separately on one million section samples, also completes in 4.0 days.
-The text-based model has a 4000-token limit.
+All pathway models have soft 4000-token limit, realized by truncating text based on approximate token counts estimated from character counts.
 In the summary-based model, each section of max.
 5000 tokens is compressed into 8 summary embeddings, achieving up to 625x compression.
 For the summary+text model, we leverage the summary-based model as starting point and fine-tune it using curriculum learning to leverage additional text inputs.
 During fine-tuning we randomly drop the text or summary inputs in 1/3rd of the training samples each.
 This incentivizes the model to leverage both input types.
 At inference time our simulation takes on average 3.5 seconds per simulated hour of data on a single GPU.
-For the LOS Indicator ablation, we set the convergence limits as follows giving a 24 hour buffer for convergence: for ED Admission, we cap simulation at 65 steps (24 hours beyond the longest ED stay in our test set), while Discharge Diagnosis simulations, which always occurs within one time step, are constrained to 24 steps.
+For all baselines, we use the original training and inference parameters.
+For all models, results are reported from a single run with bootstrapped 95\% confidence intervals.

-\section{Detailed Task Descriptions}
+\subsection{Detailed Task Descriptions}